hadronized/blog/default.md

 ```

 Can you say what the default is for?
 Of course you cannot.
 Because there’s no
 law.
 The instance has no real meaning.
-A default value has sense only for the
+A default value makes sense only for the
 computation using it.
 For instance, the empty list makes sense if we glue it to
 the *list concatenation*.